atari-monk/blog/mind-fog/rambling/new_en.md

   ChatGPT software may be a kind of cell ?

 - What if u build mind out of millions of chatgpt's and put it in robots

+- Probably, so called progress, was born, mostly, of laziness and competition.